-A warning label has been located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.
-Proper ventilation when using the cooking appliances will prevent the dangers of asphyxiation.
-Refer to Lighting Propane Appliances section in the Propane System chapter of this manual.
+This warning label has been located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.
+Unlike homes, the amount of oxygen supply is limited due to the size of the recreation vehicle, and proper ventilation when using the cooking appliance(s) avoids danger of asphyxiation.
+It is especially important that cooking appliances not be used for comfort heating as the danger of asphyxiation is greater when the appliance is use for long periods of time.
+Refer to the Lighting Propane Appliances section, in the

+Propane System chapter of this manual.

 When you use the range oven for cooking or baking, always open a vent or window to provide ventilation.
-Never operate the range or oven when you are sleeping or if your alertness is impaired in any way.
+Never operate the range or oven when you are sleeping or if your alertness is